fleetdm/fleet/docs/Configuration/configuration-files/README.md

 Deploying a new enroll secret cannot be done centrally from Fleet.

+> Enroll secrets must be alphanumeric and should not contain special characters.

 ### Multiple enroll secrets

 Fleet allows the abiility to maintain multiple enroll secrets.
 Some organizations have internal goals  around rotating secrets.
 Having multiple secrets allows some of them to work at the same time the rotation is happening.